SmartTVs

 #How long should I leave my Toshiba TV unplugged?

 Wait at least 60 seconds.
-The internal capacitors need time to fully discharge stored energy.
-Some repair guides suggest 5-10 minutes for older models with larger capacitors, but 60 seconds is enough for Toshiba TVs made after 2018.
+The internal capacitors need time to fully discharge.
+Some older Toshiba models with larger capacitors benefit from 5 minutes, but 60 seconds works for any model made after 2018.

 Yes.
-A power surge can damage the voltage regulators on the power supply board, causing the TV to detect an out-of-range voltage during startup.
-The blinking is a protective response.
-Surge damage sometimes only becomes apparent days or weeks after the event.
+A surge can damage voltage regulators on the power supply board, forcing the TV to detect an out-of-range voltage at startup.
+The blinking is a protective shutdown response.
+Surge damage sometimes shows up days or weeks after the event, making it hard to trace back to the original cause.

-Not reliably.
-Toshiba does not publish official diagnostic blink codes for residential TVs.
-The patterns vary between model lines and manufacturing years, so use blink counts as a starting point for diagnosis rather than a definitive answer.
+Not with certainty.
+Toshiba doesn’t publish diagnostic blink codes for residential TVs.
+Patterns vary between model lines and manufacturing years, so use the blink count as a starting point rather than a definitive answer.

-#Is it worth repairing an older Toshiba TV with a blinking red light?
+#Is it worth repairing an older Toshiba TV?

-It depends on the repair cost versus replacement value.
-A power supply board swap costs $30-80 in parts and an hour of work.
-If the TV is a 2020 or newer model with 4K resolution, repairing it makes financial sense.
-For TVs older than 5-6 years, compare repair costs against a Toshiba vs Hisense or Toshiba vs Samsung replacement.
+That depends on the math.
+A power supply board swap costs $30-80 in parts and about an hour of work.
+If your TV is a 2020 or newer 4K model, the repair makes financial sense.
+For TVs older than five years, compare repair costs against a new set in the $200-400 range before committing.

 #Will a factory reset fix the blinking red light?